tm-a-t/telegram-bot-handbook/en/messages/sending.md

-# Sending, Editing, and Forwarding Messages with Telegram Bots
+# Telegram Bots Sending, Editing, and Forwarding Messages

 This page collects some tips about Telegram messages and related limitations.
 It may be a good idea to make sure that your bot works correctly in the described edge cases.